California ballot initiative seeks to end high speed rail

-SACRAMENTO, Calif. — Opponents of the California gas tax increase passed by state legislators last year to finance infrastructure improvements are proposing a new ballot measure for 2020 aimed at creating a new financing arrangement and eliminating the state’s high speed rail project.
+SACRAMENTO, Calif. — Opponents of the California gas tax increase passed by state legislators last year on Tuesday proposed a new ballot measure for 2020 to provide money for road repairs and eliminate the state’s $77 billion high-speed rail project.

-The backers of the 2020 measure are also behind Proposition 6, which will ask voters in November if they want to repeal the gas tax.
+The backers of the 2020 measure are also behind Proposition 6, which will ask voters in November if they want to repeal the state’s recent gas tax hike, which raised the state gas tax 12 cents per gallon.
 They contend the state can use existing revenue for transportation projects.

-The Proposition 6 supporters said Tuesday they will file the proposed initiative for the 2020 ballot.
-It would designate existing tax revenues for transportation projects and end the state’s plan high-speed train plans.
+The 2020 initiative would change the state constitution to require that revenue from existing gas taxes be spent only for road and bridge work.

 California’s Democratic-led legislature passed the increase on fuel taxes and vehicle fees last year.
 It is expected to raise about $5 billion a year for highway and road improvements and transit programs.